evilbunny2008/dnscrypt-proxy-stats/README.md

 WantedBy=sockets.target
 ```

-next edit /etc/systemd/system/multi-user.target.wants/dnscrypt-proxy-resolvconf.service, unfortunately you'll need to hardcode the IP of your system in this script, because of the way dnscrypt-proxy usually obtains the IP
+next edit /etc/systemd/system/multi-user.target.wants/dnscrypt-proxy-resolvconf.service, unfortunately you'll need to hardcode the IP of your system in this script, because of the way dnscrypt-proxy usually obtains the IP it's not possible to automate it
 ```
 [Unit]
 Description=DNSCrypt proxy resolvconf support